 This becomes a kind of social experiment that requires being together in the same time and same space, to explore new ways of communicating, sharing and learning.
 We aim to rebuild qualities of confidence, trust and re-connection by utilizing our respective practices of contemporary dance, theater making, poi juggling/ bolas, performance art, the Alexander Technique and conscious release technique.

 This research intimately connects us to the notions of time & space, the precision & intent behind our gestures and the integration of respecting and influencing boundaries.
 On a personal level I began revisiting a hobby of poi juggling, which I dedicated my time and energy to when I was a teenager.
 There has been roughly an 18 year gap since I have picked up these toys and to my amazement there is a deep programming of muscle memory, somewhat linked to the analogy of riding a bike.
-The body is a highly illegent mechanism, not only does it store positive neuromuscular patterns, it also holds and stores trauma and if we don’t find creative ways to release and heal these unconscious parts of ourselves, will we continue as we did before the pandemic?
+The body is a highly illegent mechanism, not only does it store positive neuromuscular patterns, it also holds and stores trauma and if we don’t find creative ways to release and heal these unconscious parts of ourselves?